needle-mirror/com.unity.2d.animation/Documentation~/SpriteSwapSetup.md

 9. Select a Sprite in the Sprite Resolver component to replace the current Sprite rendered by the Sprite Renderer component with the one you have selected.

-It's also possible to use the [Sprite Resolver overlay](CharacterParts.md#sprite-resolver-scene-view-overlay) to swap Sprites directly from the Scene View.
+It's also possible to use the [Sprite Swap overlay](CharacterParts.md#sprite-resolver-scene-view-overlay) to swap Sprites directly from the Scene View.